 Tribal Engagement

-However, the violence, exploitation, dispossession, and attempted destruction of tribal communities perpetrated by the State of California has disconnected tribal communities from their ancestral lands and waters, harming both people and nature.
-In the spirit of Executive Order N-15-19, which provides a formal acknowledgment and apology for the State’s historic wrongs and commitment to truth and healing between tribes and state government, as well as Governor Newsom’s Statement of Administration Policy on Native American Ancestral Lands, OPC is committed to ensuring that tribes are meaningfully included in all aspects of our work
+To advance Executive Order N-15-19, which provides a formal acknowledgment and apology for the State of California’s historic wrongs and commitment to truth and healing between tribes and state government, as well as Governor Newsom’s Statement of Administration Policy on Native American Ancestral Lands, OPC is committed to ensuring that tribes are meaningfully included in all aspects of our work.

 Tribal Engagement Strategy and Consultation